Kiresorg/amex-cap-backend/README.md

     - update seeders: ```npx sequelize-cli db:seed:all```

 ## Source Control Management
-> THIS IS EXTREMELY IMPORTANT.
+> THIS IS EXTREMELY IMPORTANT!
 READ THIS BEFORE DOING ANY DEVELOPMENT

 UNDER NO CIRCUMSTANCES SHOULD YOU COMMIT ANY CODE TO THE ```main``` branch out on the Github repo.